What you would need to become a member of LADYSMITH SAR

 Prospective members are required to complete a training program in Ground Search and Rescue (GSAR), administered by the Justice Institute of BC.
 The GSAR program provides volunteers with an introduction to search and rescue operations and teaches core skills used by all search and rescue teams.
 Upon successful completion of the GSAR program prospective members enter a probationary period for a minimum of six months.
 During this period new members are evaluated by senior team members in both training and operational environments.

 Ladysmith Search and Rescue is a commitment that should not be taken lightly.
 Please read this carefully and reflect on your ability to dedicate a large portion of your free time to the team.
 Tasks, training and special events and projects will take you away from friends, family and work, often at inconvenient times.
 Tasks (we average 20 - 25 per year) are completed at any hour of the day or night and can last for hours or days.
 Many members invest hundreds of hours of volunteer time in any given year.

 Many of our operations occur in the evenings and on weekends.
 You must be available and prepared to respond at all times.

 All of our members are volunteers.
 There is no pay for training or responding to operations and members are also required to provide all of their own basic personal equipment.
 Under some circumstances there is reimbursement for certain expenses.

 We accept applications from interested individuals at any time.
-If you are interested and have previously applied, please verify that your application is still on file by e-mailing email@example.com – otherwise review and fill in the application on the LSAR Application QR Code.
+If you are interested and have previously applied, please verify that your application is still on file by e-mailing email@example.com – or request an application by emailing us at firstname.lastname@example.org.